galaxyproject/training-material/topics/assembly/tutorials/vgp_workflow_training/tutorial.md

 ![Figure 6 : BUSCO](../../images/vgp_assembly/BUSCO_full_table.png "BUSCO full table.
 It contains the complete results in a tabular format with scores and lengths of BUSCO matches, and coordinates.")

-As we can see in the report, the results are simplified into four categories: *complete and single-copy*, *complete and duplicated*, *fragmented* and  *Missing BUSCOs*.
+As we can see in the report, the results are simplified into four categories: *complete and single-copy*, *complete and duplicated*, *fragmented* and *missing*.

 > ### {% icon question %} Questions
 >